ISISNeutronMuon/quickBayes/docs/source/theory.rst

 - The lines can be written as an amplitude multiplied by some function
 - The prior probabilities are flat across the domain of interest
 - The normalisation is just the value of the hyper volume for the parameters
-- The :math:`P(D|\underline\theta, M)` can be represented as gaussians and approximated by a first order Taylor expansion
+- The :math:`P(D|\underline\theta, M)` can be represented as a gaussian i.e. it is approximated by a second order Taylor expansion

 In the second part the original derivation has been extended to remove the first assumption, allowing for unique lines (functions) to be included.